-- The audience is educated.
 In previous years, we've seen incredible adoption of internet use and more people using the internet contributes to more potential for website traffic.
-While those numbers continue to grow, the pace has slowed only because we've hit a pretty impressive adoption rate for internet use and there isn't too much more room here to grow (side note: even our children now have internet access when they yell at Google or Alexa to play their favourite songs or tell them jokes).
+While those numbers continue to grow, the pace has slowed only because we've hit a pretty impressive adoption rate for internet use and there isn't too much more room here to grow.
+Even our children have internet access and conduct multiple searches per day when they're on YouTube or asking a home assistant questions.

 We work with a lot of clients and look at a lot of traffic source reports.
 I can tell you that when we look at the organic traffic sources for our clients, organic traffic is primarily coming from Google.

 Having Google send almost 90% of your organic traffic isn't a concern when you have that up-and-up traffic pattern.
-But Google operates on it's own agenda and can make changes to it's platform at any time, and when those changes happen, your traffic will be affected.
+But Google operates on its own agenda and can make changes to their platform at any time.
+When those changes happen, your traffic will be affected.

 Google's search volume increased in Q2 2019.
 Google organic search CTR decreased in Q2 2019.
 Where are people going if they're not clicking on the search results?

-Google will also give you shopping results that go to Google Shopping, flight details on Google Flights, local listings on Google Maps... you get where I'm going with this.
-Google has it's own platforms that competes with loads of websites and it should really be no surprise that Google would eventually want to get that traffic.
+Google will also give you shopping results that go to Google Shopping, flight details on Google Flights, local listings on Google Maps... you get where I'm going with this (I'm going to Google properties, not your site).
+Google has its own platforms that competes with loads of websites and it should really be no surprise that Google would eventually want to get that traffic.

 On mobile devices where search real estate is even more precious, Google Ads, Google Answers and other content is making a big impact on organic clicks.
 A joint study by jumpshot & SparkToro found that organic results get clicked on in less than 30% of searches.
-In the US, over 61% of mobile searches are not sending traffic anywhere.
-Zero-click searches have been dominating mobile results and paid search clicks have more than doubled from 2016-2018.
+In 2021, that number decreased to 21.99%.

 Plateauing or decreasing organic traffic is a huge concern when you're an SEO and organic traffic generation is your job.
 To assess what's happening with your traffic you'll want to look at a few different KPIs.